CiBuildOrg/Xamarin-Starter/RUNNING.md

 This contains some instructions on how to link the xamarin app to the [Web api boilerplate](https://github.com/CiBuildOrg/WebApi-Boilerplate)

+## Worth knowing
+For now I intentionally don't support registering.
+App will (for now) work with users already registered in the api through the seed method to keep things simple.
+In the future it will have a register page and the whole shebang.

 ## Getting Started

 Install web api boilerplate (following the instructions on [README](https://github.com/CiBuildOrg/WebApi-Boilerplate/blob/master/README.md))